Gruber finally clocked in on the Face ID with face mask issue in his iPad Air review:

-Gruber is somewhat sensible up to this point but then adds:
+Gruber is sensible up to this point but then adds:

 Touch ID that somehow works through the display, not the power button — that seems like an option worth pursuing, conceptual mushiness of dual biometric systems be damned.

 There are no easy choices.
-An iPhone that does Face ID and Touch ID (in screen or button) would be expensive, risky, problematic and juggling both technologies will very likely suck UI performance-wise.
+An iPhone that does Face ID and Touch ID (in screen or button) would be expensive, risky, problematic and juggling both technologies will suck UI performance-wise.
+It has to be one thing.
 We don’t need a repeat of the 3D Touch misstep because of cost and/or not panning out because Apple didn’t think things through.

 Apple needs to see Face ID through, and it can, but developing it will take time.
 Even so there is a large installed base of Face ID devices now that will never work with face masks, users are going to be dealing with that issue for a long time.
 The real interesting thing for me is what Apple is telling customers on its own web pages.
 For example the Apple Pay Japan page for PASMO and Suica only shows Touch ID.
 It used to show Face ID too but that was removed with the Apple Pay PASMO launch refresh.
 Apple fully recognizes that Face ID is a marketing obstacle for Apple Pay in Japan.